nexodus-io/nexodus/docs/development/design/watch-api.md

 }
 ```

-Since this interface does not hold events and even coalesces multiple Notify calls.
-It results in always being non-blocking to the callers of Notify and always have a bounded amount of memory that it uses.
+Since this interface does not hold events and even coalesces multiple Notify calls, it results in always being non-blocking to the callers of Notify and always having a bounded amount of memory that it uses.

 We have also implmented a distributed version of the SignalBus interface using the [LISTEN/NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) postgresql SQL statements.
 This allows the **apiserver** to still be able to notify watch requests in other processes and thus safely scale the number of apiserver replicas past 1.